toronto-riichi-club/toronto-riichi-club.github.io/index.md

   ## To Ron, To Riichi.
 ---

-The Toronto Riichi Club (TORI) is a new club based in Toronto, Canada that aims to promote Japanese mahjong in the Toronto area.
+The Toronto Riichi Club (TORI) is a club based in Toronto, Canada that aims to promote Japanese mahjong in the Toronto area.
 We meet regularly to play mahjong both online and in-person.

 ## Meetups